-- a) supporting regeneration, by restoring degraded areas and previously developed land, conserving existing environmental assets and creating new, high quality, built and natural environments; - b) protecting and enhancing special areas of intrinsic visual or cultural merit within the Borough including registered Commons, the Cannock Chase Area of Outstanding Natural Beauty, Hanchurch Hills and Trentham Park; - c) protecting and enhancing other irreplaceable assets; - d) protecting and enhancing the distinctive character of different parts of the Borough, including the retention of existing buildings integral to the character of the area where the buildings make a positive contribution; - e) protecting and enhancing international, national and locally important designated sites, and locations supporting protected species, and developing measures to enable the Borough to contribute to the Area of Concentrated Biodiversity Enhancement identified in the Regional Spatial Strategy, and to achieve its minimum share of Biodiversity Action Plan targets in the Regional Spatial Strategy and the Staffordshire Biodiversity Action Plan including with respect to woodlands; - f) protecting the natural floodplain from development and utilising Sustainable Drainage Systems to control flooding and maintain water quality; - g) promote, on a strategic basis, measures that increase the extent and quality of accessible greenspace and encourage the management of features of the landscape of major importance to flora and fauna; - h) protection and, where possible, enhancement of the Borough's historic assets; and - i) adopting a character based approach for the protection and enhancement of landscapes.
+- a) supporting regeneration, by restoring degraded areas and previously developed land, conserving existing environmental assets, including canals, and creating new, high quality, built and natural environments; - b) protecting and enhancing special areas of intrinsic visual or cultural merit within the Borough including registered Commons, the Cannock Chase Area of Outstanding Natural Beauty, Hanchurch Hills and Trentham Park; - c) protecting and enhancing other irreplaceable assets; - d) protecting and enhancing the distinctive character of different parts of the Borough, including the retention of existing buildings integral to the character of the area where the buildings make a positive contribution: - e) protecting and enhancing international, national and locally important designated sites, and locations supporting protected species, and developing measures to enable the Borough to contribute to the Area of Concentrated Biodiversity Enhancement, including the Cannock Chase Area of Outstanding Natural Beauty, identified in the Regional Spatial Strategy, and to achieve its minimum share of Biodiversity Action Plan targets in the Regional Spatial Strategy and the Staffordshire Biodiversity Action Plan including with respect to woodlands; - f) protect the natural floodplain by preventing inappropriate development in areas at medium and high risk of flooding and encouraging development in areas of low risk of flooding.
+Where appropriate flood risk assessments should be utilised as a tool for assessing the suitability of developments by considering the risk to the development and third parties and the effects of any mitigation measure proposed.
+Sustainable Drainage systems should also be used to control flooding and maintain water quality through Flood Risk Assessments as well as utilising.; - g) promote, on a strategic basis, measures that increase the extent, quality, accessibility and maintenance of accessible greenspace (including playing fields) in accordance with the Council's future strategy and / or PPG17 assessments and encourage the management of features of the landscape of major importance to flora and fauna; - h) protection and, where possible, enhancement of the Borough's historic assets; and - i) adopting a character based approach for the protection and enhancement of landscapes; - j) the preparation of an Area Action Plan will be considered, where appropriate against Planning Policy Statement 12 Local Development Frameworks paragraph 2.17 and 'Creating Local Development Frameworks: A Companion Guide to PPS12' or their successor documents; and - k) ensuring that where development takes place prior surveys are undertaken and necessary measures put in place to avoid, mitigate or compensate for harm to legally protected species of principal importance for the conservation of biodiversity in England.